 Monoclonal antibody drugs for cancer: How they work

-If you and your doctor are considering using a monoclonal antibody drug as part of your cancer treatment, find out what to expect from this therapy.
-Together you and your doctor can decide whether a monoclonal antibody treatment may be right for you.
+If your health care provider recommends a monoclonal antibody drug as part of your cancer treatment, find out what to expect from this therapy.
+Learn enough about monoclonal antibody drugs so that you feel comfortable asking questions and making decisions about your treatment.
+Work with your health care provider to decide whether a monoclonal antibody treatment may be right for you.

 How does the immune system fight cancer?

-The immune system is composed of a complex team of players that detect and destroy disease-causing agents, such as bacteria and viruses.
-Similarly, this system may eliminate damaged or abnormal cells, such as cancer cells.
+The immune system is made up of a complex team of players that detect and destroy disease-causing agents, such as bacteria and viruses.
+Similarly, this system may eliminate damaged cells, such as cancer cells.

-One factor in the immune system is the work of antibodies.
-An antibody attaches itself to a specific molecule (antigen) on the surface of a problematic cell.
-When an antibody binds to the antigen, it serves as a flag to attract disease-fighting molecules or as a trigger that promotes cell destruction by other immune system processes.
+One way the immune system finds and destroys invaders is with antibodies.
+An antibody attaches itself to a specific molecule (antigen) on the surface of the target cell, such as a cancer cell.
+When an antibody binds to the cell, it serves as a flag to attract disease-fighting molecules or as a trigger that promotes cell destruction by other immune system processes.

 What is a monoclonal antibody?

-Monoclonal antibodies are laboratory-produced molecules engineered to serve as substitute antibodies that can restore, enhance or mimic the immune system's attack on cancer cells.
-They are designed to bind to antigens that are generally more numerous on the surface of cancer cells than healthy cells.
+Monoclonal antibodies are laboratory-produced molecules engineered to serve as substitute antibodies that can restore, enhance, modify or mimic the immune system's attack on cells that aren't wanted, such as cancer cells.

 How do monoclonal antibody drugs work?

 Monoclonal antibodies are designed to function in different ways.
 A particular drug may actually function by more than one means.
-The role of the drug in helping the immune system may include the following:
+Examples include:

 - Flagging cancer cells.
 Some immune system cells depend on antibodies to locate the target of an attack.
 Cancer cells that are coated in monoclonal antibodies may be more easily detected and targeted for destruction.